 Political Science Department provides most of the pre-law advising on

-campus and we have a very successful placement record.
+campus and we have a very successful placement record--79% of UWSP seniors who apply to law school are admitted to at least one school.
 Interested students should contact Professor John Blakeman for

 For more information about taking the Law